ScottSucksAtProgramming/EMScribe/docs/installation.md

 pip install -r requirements.txt
 ```

-## Configure Ollama
+## ⚙️ Configure Ollama

-Ensure that Ollama is running locally and accessible at `http://localhost:11434`.
+Ensure that [Ollama](https://github.com/ollama/ollama) is running locally and accessible at `http://localhost:11434`.

 ### Starting Ollama

 Refer to Ollama's documentation to start the server locally.
 Ensure it is running and accessible before proceeding.

-## Directory Structure
+## 📂 Directory Structure

-Here is an overview of the EMScribe 2.0 directory structure after installation:
+Here's an overview of the EMScribe directory structure after installation:

 ```plaintext
 .